 The American Heart Association further simplified the classification into focal and multifocal.

 Clinical manifestation of FMD principally depends on the vascular territory affected.
-Family history may be positive for stroke and hypertension at the young age.
+Family history may be positive for stroke and hypertension at a young age.

 Hypertension, specifically resistant hypertension, is the most common presentation of renal FMD.
 Other features of renal FMD include: